Adverse Weather & Emergency Closing Policy

 Catawba College is open year-round except for designated holidays.

-Generally, such actions fall under three categories:
+Generally, such actions fall under four categories:

 Condition 3 - Closure – is limited to events that pose the most severe risks to health and safety or present the most difficult logistical challenges that will severely impede the efficient and effective functioning of the College.
 Only essential employees will report to work or remain on the job unless otherwise directed by supervisors.
 Essential employees who are not needed for a particular adverse weather or other emergency events as determined by their supervisor may be instructed not to report to work.